chipxsd/stream-based-sync/stream-based-sync.md

 we missed some (based on `Stream.latestSeq` and `Event.map({ $0.seq })`).

-But we never asked which part of the client side code is actually responsible for vending these `Events`, nor how do we turn incoming `Events` to our up-to-date objects.
+But we never asked which part of the client side code is actually responsible for vending these `Events`, nor how do we turn incoming `Events` back to our objects.

 ### 4.1 Outbound Reconciliation

+If we have to pick a name for this process of turning model mutations into synchronize-able (syncable for short) `Events`, let's call it _"Outbund Reconciliation"_.

 The best place to put the `Event` creation logic is where we take user actions, in the heart of our application's logic -- in our to-do `List` class.